Esk

 Esk has a typical household mix, with a lower-than-average median household size

-Family households account for 67.1% of all households, including 18.7% couples with children, 38.4% couples without children, and 9.4% single parent families.
-Non-family households constitute the remaining 32.9%, with lone person households at 29.2% and group households comprising 3.7%.
+Family households account for 67.1% of all households, consisting of 18.7% couples with children, 38.4% couples without children, and 9.4% single parent families.
+Non-family households constitute the remaining 32.9%, with lone person households at 29.2% and group households comprising 3.7% of the total.
 The median household size is 2.2 people, which is smaller than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households